didi/cube-ui/document/components/docs/en-US/infinity-scroll.md

     }
   ```

-  > In this example, the `options` configuration sets `useTransition` to `false` because if the component scrolls too fast, "white screen" problem will occur and the browser will optimize when using css3 transition.
+  > In this example, the `options` configuration sets `useTransition` to `false` because if the component scrolls too fast, "White Screen" problem will occur and the browser will optimize when using css3 transition.
 This configuration forces the animation to be implemented by js, so the effect of the animation depends on the performance of the phone.

 - Customized Tombstone Slot

-  In fact, we often customize the different `tombstone` styles according to the list items to be rendered, so the `cube-infinity-scroll` component also supports the use of `slot`, as follows:
+  In fact, the user often customize the different `tombstone` styles according to the list items to be rendered, so the `cube-infinity-scroll` component also supports the use of `slot`, as follows:

   ```html
   <template>